State-by-State Childcare Tax Credit Guide

 Official site: Massachusetts Department of Revenue

-Look for “dependent care expenses” or “household and dependent care.”
-If you’re unclear on definitions, cross-check with the examples in our federal claim guide.
+Look for references to “dependent care expenses” or “household and dependent care” in Massachusetts tax materials.
+If the terminology is unclear, cross-check it with the examples and definitions in our federal claim guide before deciding how it compares with the federal credit.

 Michigan